YaroslavTheOmen/dotfiles/README.md

 _If you are going to use NvChad (Neovim), check `configs/nvim/lua/mappings.lua`._

 _Included plugins for NvChad (Neovim) are listed at the end. - [All Plugins NvChad (nvim)](#all-plugins-nvchad-nvim)_

-**If you find this config useful, please consider giving it a ⭐ to support Me**

 ## Table of Contents